Crimes and Tickets

 A victim can also ask the prosecutor to talk to the judge about special arrangements to make testifying easier.
 The judge considers each request on a case-by-case basis.

-• having a trusted person beside the victim while testifying
+• have a trusted person beside them while they testify,

-• keeping members of the public out of the courtroom
+• keep members of the public out of the courtroom,

-• forbidding publication of information that would identify the victim
+• forbid the publication of information that would identify the victim.

 What happens at the trial?